alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-04-C++-Play-multithreading.markdown

 #### Nice object oriented interface:

-Arguably nice, as aggregation should be preferred to inheritance (which is, in itself a form of hidden aggregation), and especially given the need to explicitly `delete` a function from the base class.
+Arguably nice, as aggregation should be preferred to inheritance (which is, in itself, a form of hidden aggregation) and especially given the need to explicitly `delete` a function from the base class.
 But it is short and it works:

 ```csharp
 class windows_handle {